 Take advantage of the cooler weather, my friends.
 Take full advantage, and show off DFW’s great patios to all of your friends.
 One of my favorite places to soak in the warm sun and cool air is the Katy Trail Ice House Outpost in Plano.
 While you’re enjoying the fresh air, order the table a round of schooners filled with local Dallas-Fort Worth beer, and don’t forget the Loaded Cheese Fries!

 You can go to so many adorable pumpkin patches in DFW, but my personal favorite is Halls Pumpkin Farm.
 Not only is it a pumpkin patch, but they have both a corn maze and hayrides!
 Admission is just $5, and they’ll also have free admission during opening weekend, September 28-29.

 6. TAKE A HIKE

 Dallas-Fort Worth may be a city, but that doesn’t mean we lack in the nature department.
+Just check out VisitDFW’s hiking guide!
 The Cedar Ridge Nature Preserve is one of my favorite places to hike when I have friends and family in town or when I need to clear my head, and fall is the best time to explore this nature preserve without being overwhelmed by Texas’ triple degree heat.

 7. GO SWIMMING